fallahn/xygine/Demo/readme.md

 US layouts) or with the arrow keys.
 The space bar is used to fire.
 Controllers are also supported with xbox style controllers in mind.
 The default buttons are A to jump and B to fire, and the D-Pad and left analogue stick will move.
+The help menu can be accessed by clicking the ? sign on the main menu.
+From here keys may be rebound for both player one and two, by clicking on the currently bound key underneath the appropriate action icon.

 Escape, P and Pause keys all bring up the the quit menu in game.